 The applicant will be considered for all scholarships through the Office of Development where all the criteria requirements have been fulfilled.

-All applications and documentation must be received by February 15.
+All applications and documentation should be received by the November 15 priority deadline, with a final deadline of February 15.

 Susan Adams Memorial Scholarship

 The family and friends of Susan Adams have established a scholarship in her memory.
 The amount of the scholarship will be credited toward tuition for the recipient.
 Although any worthy student is eligible to receive the scholarship, preference in selection will be given to out-of-state students who are children of Tech graduates.